awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift_quickstart_customservers_designbackend_arch_serverless.md

 1. The Lambda function requests player data from a DynamoDB NoSQL table\.
 The Amazon Cognito identity can be used to securely request the correct player data because the authenticated identity is provided in the request context data\.

-1. With the correct player data for any additional information like player skill level, the Lambda function requests a match through FlexMatch matchmaking\.
+1. With the correct player data for any additional information such as player skill level, the Lambda function requests a match through FlexMatch matchmaking\.
 You can define a FlexMatch matchmaking configuration with JSON\-based configuration documents\.
 The game client can send latency data against the different Regions and can allow latency\-based matchmaking\.

 1. After FlexMatch matches a suitable group of players with suitable latency to a Region, it requests a game session placement through a GameLift queue\.
 The queue has fleets with one or more Region locations registered to it\.